xformerfhs/TUPW/README.md

 ## License

 TUPW is released under the Apache license, V2.0.
-See "LICENSE" for details.
+See [LICENSE](LICENSE) for details.